wdanilo/luna-rfcs/text/0000-new-syntax.md

-## Modules / classes / interfaces
-TO BE MERGED WITH MODULES PROPOSAL

-## Imports
-TO BE MERGED WITH MODULES PROPOSAL

 ## TODO:
 - extension methods (including imports to local scope and local scope overriding)
 - default arguments (definition, evaluation, explicite currying)